 Entering this building and walking through the galleries is such a visceral experience that it is difficult to capture in words, so we can only offer a small hint of what is there.
 You will see important works by Caravaggio, Rembrandt, Mantegna, the largest Velasquez collection outside of Spain, Vermeer’s greatest masterpiece, “The Allegory of Painting,” Van Eyck, Titian, Raphael, Giorgione, El Greco, Durer, Cranach, Rubens, Bernini, Cellini, Bellini, 12 Bruegels (a high point of the museum) and much, much more.

 Coming out of the museum you will find yourself on the Ring Road, which you could travel with an easy round-trip tram ride along its entire length and do some exploring on your own.
 By now you should be ready to wind down with a little more walking, a nice dinner, perhaps followed by a concert, then bed.

-VIENNA DAY TWO: Morning City Tour, Afternoon Old Town Walking Tour
+VIENNA DAY TWO: Morning Palace Tour, Afternoon Old Town Walking Tour

-This morning we visit Schonbrunn Palace, the glorious residence of the Hapsburgs.
+This morning we take the metro on an optional visit to Schonbrunn Palace, the glorious residence of the Hapsburgs.
 Similar to Versailles, which was an inspiration for royal homes all over Europe, Schonbrunn is a must for any visit to Vienna.
-The 3-hour bus tour will also show us the Ring Road, the Danube, the Prater Amusement Park, and stop at the Belvedere Palace, so this is a worthwhile excursion.
+On our way back to the center we can visit the Belvedere Palace and gardens, so this is a worthwhile excursion.